 “And Still To Sleep encapsulates a multimedia story of healing in a way I’ve never seen before.
 Terra Oliveira is a tender poet, utilizing landscape photography to further process a toxic bond from the inside out.
 Oliveira turns outward in order to turn inward; they uncover the renewal of their spirit from the vibrations of Earth—trees, herbs.
 Their own heartbeat.
 They uncover purpose as place, and place as self, no matter the distance between the two.
 They grow roots that lead back to themself and continue to stretch into the next sunrise and the next and the next.
 And Still To Sleep leads us through a necessary journey through memory and resilience, stillness and self-compassion.
 A lesson in presence.
 A migration towards love.” — Kiki Nicole, poet

 Terra Oliveira is a Philadelphia-based writer, the founder / editor of Recenter Press, and a youth programming facilitator at The Free Library of Philadelphia and in the Berkshire Mountains of Western Massachusetts.
 They are the author of And Still To Sleep, An Old Blue Light (2017), and Processes: A Meditation (2017), and were the Artist-In-Residence at The Schoolhouse at Mutianyu at The Great Wall of China in March of 2017.
-Raised in the San Francisco Bay Area, they studied documentary film production at San Francisco State University, and spent two years working, traveling, and studying in farms, monasteries, artist residencies, ashrams, and eco-villages throughout California, India, Nepal, and China.
-During this time, they also became a survivor of labor trafficking, an experience which crystalized in Oliveira the need to abolish systems of oppression and exploitation that drive humanity into harming their brothers and sisters.
-Now, their core value is in devoting themselves to spiritual, political, and emotional growth and spaces in harmony with those principles.
-For Oliveira, this looks like studying and practicing Buddhist, Christian, and revolutionary teachings, being in a deeply loving cohabitative partnership, co-facilitating nonviolent communication workshops, attending free groups and conferences for political education, recovering from the impact of personal and familial addiction in an alienated society, seeking principled channels for revolutionary organizing, and connecting with nature.
+Raised in the San Francisco Bay Area, they are of Portuguese, Polynesian, Chinese, Danish, and Russian Jewishdescent, among others.
+Oliveira is a dedicated student and practitioner of Buddhist, Christian, and revolutionary teachings, and devotes themselves to being in a deeply loving cohabitative partnership, co-facilitating nonviolent communication workshops, attending free groups and conferences for political education, recovering from the impact of personal and familial addiction, seeking principled channels for revolutionary organizing, and connecting with nature.
 You can keep up with them on Instagram @terraolvr.